 Other High School-age Students

 Middlesex Community College will accept for early admission outstanding high school-age students that demonstrate sufficient academic ability and maturity.
-These students must demonstrate sufficient academic ability as evidenced by high school grades and the results of the College’s Basic Skills Assessment (skills assessment is required), and provide a written recommendation by their principal or guidance counselor.
+These students must demonstrate sufficient academic ability as evidenced by high school grades and the results of the College’s Accuplacer (skills assessment is required), and provide a written recommendation by their principal or guidance counselor.
 A current official copy of the applicant’s high school transcript must accompany the college application.
 All high school or home-schooled students must have appropriate placement scores, satisfy course prerequisites and meet with the Director of Enrollment Management prior to registering.
 Students may register for credit courses (according to placement test results), but are considered non-degree seeking.
 Upon completion of high school, students may move to degree-seeking status.

 Middlesex Community College welcomes qualified home-educated students seeking admission to the college.
 A home-educated applicant is someone who has graduated from a homeschooling program that meets the minimum requirements of their local school district.